anoma/nspec/docs/architecture-2/engines/p2p.juvix.md

-Underlying physical networking layers are expected to expose an opaque type `PhysicalAddress`, to which messages can be sent and from which they might be receieved.
+Underlying physical networking layers are expected to expose an opaque type `PhysicalAddress`, to which messages can be sent and from which they might be received.
 Physical networking could be instantiated by a base physical protocol such as TCP/IP or UDP/IP, or a more complex layered one such as Tor or a mixnet.
-The physical layer need provide only two functions, `send` and `onRecv`, which act as one would expect.
+The physical layer needs to provide only two functions, `send` and `onRecv`, which act as one would expect.
 Messages are assumed to be delivered either completely or not at all, but the physical layer is not expected to provide any form of authentication, ordering, or reliable delivery - those concerns are handled by higher layers.

 !!! todo